Galamrani/ToDo-list/README.md

 # ToDo-List Web Application

 This is a simple ToDo-List web application built with Node.js and Express.js.
 It allows users to add and delete items from their to-do list.
-The application has been deployed using the Cyclic platform.

 Visit ToDo-List: https://odd-blue-hare-veil.cyclic.app/